-At the moment when noise-canceling headphones are gradually becoming familiar to consumers, the increasing number of noise-canceling headphones on the market will confuse many people: The mainstream noise-canceling headphones are now available in head-mounted and in-ear forms.
+At the moment when noise-cancelling headphones are gradually becoming familiar to consumers, the increasing number of noise-cancelling headphones on the market will confuse many people: The mainstream noise-cancelling headphones are now available in head-mounted and in-ear forms.
 Who will have better sound quality?
-How do we buy different types of noise-canceling headphones?
+How do we buy different types of noise-cancelling headphones?

 Before discussing this issue, first of all, let's take a look at the development history of the noise-cancelling headset structure.
-Although it is not too long since noise cancelling headphones have come out, it has gone through the development process of "open loop system - closed loop system - adaptive system".
-And these three systems are quite different in structure, and it may help customers to better know which noise cancelling headphones are suitable in different scenes.
+Although it is not too long since noise-cancelling headphones have come out, it has gone through the development process of "open-loop system - closed-loop system - adaptive system".
+And these three systems are quite different in structure, and it may help customers to better know which noise cancelling headset with microphone for telephone is suitable in different scenes.

 The open-loop system picks up the noise signal through an external microphone on the earphone, then outputs the anti-noise signal through the inverting amplifier, and then mixes it with the required audio signal, and finally reproduces the music in the earphone transducer to create the effect of noise cancelling.

-Although the structure is simple, due to the external microphone, the collected noise is different from the external noise actually heard in the earphone, so the noise cancelling effect is not ideal.
+Although the structure of the corded headset with mic is simple, due to the external microphone, the collected noise is different from the external noise actually heard in the earphone, so the noise-cancelling effect is not ideal.

-Because compensation is involved and analog filters are used, in some cases, the closed-loop system may be unstable.
+Because compensation of the USB noise cancelling headset with mic is involved and analogue filters are used, in some cases, the closed-loop system may be unstable.

-In contrast to open-loop systems and closed-loop systems that both use analog filters to generate anti-noise signals, the digital filters used in adaptive systems have more powerful functions and simpler settings.
+In contrast to open-loop systems and closed-loop systems that both use analogue filters to generate anti-noise signals, the digital filters used in adaptive systems have more powerful functions and simpler settings.